When it comes to ROI, nothing beats email.

 Number of emails sent

 Neither is email dying among young users.
 Despite many Gen Z college students claiming to believe that email is an old-fashioned communication system, 85% of the post-1997 generation has an email account.
-They use it for personal communication and to receive notices from companies they care about.
+Even in 2018, they send emails, they use mobile email, and this will not change in the foreseeable future.
+They mostly use it for personal communication and to receive promotional emails from companies they care about.
 Most Gen Zers say they believe they will ramp up their use of email when they enter the business world.

 With so many chat apps, social media platforms, and voice-to-voice technology options, why is email still garnering the lion's share of the communication market?
 Why do people still use email at a personal level even more than at a b2b level?